Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Open_Gov/Open_Gov_Slides.md

   - Maintains reasonable safety via Fellowship
 - White list proposals must pass two votes
   - Expertise weighted Fellowship vote via second referendum pallet instantiation
-  - Same general referendum as other tracks
+  - Same general referendum as other tracks, still requiring majority vote from DOT holders
-- Just an oracle! (can't act on its own)
+- Just an oracle!
 - Secondarily intended to cultivate a long term base of Polkadot core developers outside of Parity

 </pba-col>

+Notes:

+Stress that as an oracle, the Fellowship can't take any action on its own.
+Any white listed call will still require substantial DOT-holder backing.

 ---